zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

     The Policy "webapp-policy" is invalid: spec.accessControl.allow: Invalid value: "string": spec.accessControl.allow in body must be of type array: "string"
     ```

-If a resource passes structural validation, then the Ingress Controller's comprehensive validation runs.
+If a resource passes structural validation, then NGINX Ingress Controller's comprehensive validation runs.

 #### Comprehensive Validation

-The Ingress Controller validates the fields of a Policy resource.
-If a resource is invalid, the Ingress Controller will reject it.
-The resource will continue to exist in the cluster, but the Ingress Controller will ignore it.
+NGINX Ingress Controller validates the fields of a Policy resource.
+If a resource is invalid, NGINX Ingress Controller will reject it.
+The resource will continue to exist in the cluster, but NGINX Ingress Controller will ignore it.

-You can use `kubectl` to check whether or not the Ingress Controller successfully applied a Policy configuration.
+You can use `kubectl` to check whether or not NGINX Ingress Controller successfully applied a Policy configuration.
 For our example `webapp-policy` Policy, we can run:
 ```
 $ kubectl describe pol webapp-policy
 . . .